Synthesable differentiation-invariant subspaces: Proof of Theorem : Sufficiency

 In addition we know that $\kappa:=(G_\Lambda T, F)_{\pw}=\sum_na_nb_n\neq0$, and $a_n=(-1)^n\overline{F(n)}=o(n^{-10})$.
 Then it is easy to see that for $|z-l| <1/2$ we have

 Therefore, for sufficiently big $l \in\mathbb{Z}$. there exists a unique $z_l$ such that $|z_l-l| <1/2$,

 and

 By \eqref{bbb}, such $z_l$ can not be a zero of $T$ when $l$ is sufficiently large.
-Hence, $S_1$ has zeros $z_l$ of the form \eqref{bbb1} for all sufficiently large $l$, while $T$ has at most finite number of zeros and is of zero type.
+Hence, $S_1$ has zeros $z_l$ of the form \eqref{bbb1} for all sufficiently large $l$.
+Since $S_1T \in \pw +z\pw$, we conclude, by simple estimates of canonical products, that $T$ has at most finite number of zeros and is of zero type.
 Thus, $T$ is a polynomial, a contradiction. \end{proof}